-In addition to scores for the four Environmental Justice areas, an additional 10 points are available to communities that are directly adjacent to a calculated or self-designated Environmental Justice block group ("Proximity Points").
+In addition to scores for the four Environmental Justice areas, an additional 10 points are available to communities that are directly adjacent to a calculated or self-designated Environmental Justice block group ("Proximity Points") or to communities that were designated as Environmental Justice communities prior to the 2023 update ("Legacy Points").
+No community will be eligible for both Proximity Points and Legacy Points.
 In scoring, the Committee will give the application an integer score in each of the four Environmental Justice areas; these scores will then be added together to arrive at the total score.
 (For example, if the Committee assesses the information submitted to support the Exposure Indicators as "Much Burden", that application will receive 15 of the 20 available points for Exposure Indicators.
 If the Committee assesses the information submitted to support the Sensitive Population Indicators as "Some Burden", that application will receive 8 of the 15 available points for Sensitive Population Indicators).